-238. Plaintiff incorporates by reference all preceding paragraphs as if fully set forth herein.

-239. Texas House Plan H2316, Congressional Plan C2193, and SBOE Plan E2106 discriminate against Plaintiff on the basis of race and national origin in violation of the 14th and 15th Amendments to the U.S. Constitution.
+- 201. Plaintiff incorporates by reference all preceding paragraphs as if fully set forth herein. - 202.
+Texas House Plan H2316 and Congressional Plan C2193 were enacted with the intent to discriminate on the basis of race and national origin, and has a discriminatory effect on that basis.

-County II
+Count II (as to all Defendants)

-Violations of Section 2 of the Voting Rights Act
+Violations of Section 2 of the Voting Rights Act - Discriminatory Results Claims

-240. Plaintiff incorporates by reference all preceding paragraphs as if fully set forth herein.

-241. Plaintiff's cause of action arises under Section 2 of the Voting Rights Act of 1965, as amended, 42 U.S.C. § 1973.
-Defendants are in violation of the Voting Rights Act because they: have failed to provide sufficient Latino and minority opportunity districts in Texas House Plan H2316, Congressional Plan C2193, and SBOE Plan E2106 in the face of racial bloc voting; employed redistricting gerrymandering techniques such as packing and cracking of minority communities to limit and avoid drawing Latino and minority opportunity districts; used redistricting criteria, such as the "whole county" rule inconsistently and as an unjustifiable pretext to limit and avoid drawing Latino and minority opportunity districts; manipulated population deviations and leveraged a known undercount to further reduce electoral opportunities.
+- 203. Plaintiff incorporates by reference all preceding paragraphs as if fully set forth herein. - 204.
+Plaintiff's cause of action arises under Section 2 of the Voting Rights Act of 1965, as amended, 42 U.S.C. § 1973, and as enforced or made applicable by and through 52 U.S.C. § 10301 et seq. and/or 42 U.S.C. § 1983.
+Defendants are in violation of the Voting Rights Act because they: have failed to provide sufficient Latino and minority opportunity districts in Texas House Plan H2316 and Congressional Plan C2193 in the face of racial bloc voting; employed redistricting gerrymandering techniques such as packing and cracking of minority communities to limit and avoid drawing Latino and minority opportunity districts; used redistricting criteria, such as the "whole county" rule inconsistently and as an unjustifiable pretext to limit and avoid drawing Latino and minority opportunity districts; manipulated population deviations and leveraged a known undercount to further reduce electoral opportunities.
 Defendants' elimination and weakening of existing districts, failure to draw additional Latino and minority opportunity districts, use of racial gerrymandering techniques, pretextual and inconsistent use of traditional redistricting criteria, and manipulation of population data collectively results in a violation of Plaintiff's rights as secured by Section 2 of the Voting Rights Act, 42 U.S.C. § 1973.

-242. Taken together with the totality of the circumstances, Texas House Plan H2316, Congressional Plan C2193, and SBOE Plan E2106 do not afford plaintiff's members an equal opportunity to participate in the political process and to elect representatives of their choice, and deny plaintiff's members the right to vote in elections without distinction of race, color, or membership in a language minority group.
+Taken together with the totality of the circumstances, Texas House Plan H2316 and Congressional Plan C2193 do not afford plaintiff's members an equal opportunity to participate in the political process and to elect representatives of their choice, and deny plaintiff's members the right to vote in elections without distinction of race, color, or membership in a language minority group.